Certifications / Microsoft

 The pandemic taught us many lessons.
 One of which is that most people cannot handle participating in online meetings.
 We've all been there.
 Someone has a super sensitive mic that picks up their every breath or keystroke, or someone else sounds like they are swallowing their mic.

 Microsoft must be tired of poor meeting quality, too.
-So, instead of trying to train the millions of people that do not have audio engineering degrees, they took the easier route and are using AI to improve call quality in meetings.
+So, instead of trying to train the millions of people without audio engineering degrees, they took the easier route and are using AI to improve call quality in meetings.

 Okay, so this feature isn't something we'll need to turn on or learn how to use.
 It'll automatically happen.
 Nonetheless, it's nice to know we'll have a bit of respite on the horizon.